 - Then wget command will download the same file with the last download point.

 - It will not fully download the same file from starting.

 - It will also download the files recursively.

-- The wget commands are working on the wget option and wget download URL.
+- The wget commands work on the wget option and the wget download URL.

 - As per the set of arguments, the wget command will download the file.

 Examples of Linux wget

 It is the basic command of wget.
 It will download the single file from the provided URL.
 It will also provide the file download timestamp and status bar.

 Note: By default, the wget package is not present in the Linux operating system.

 We need to download it as per the below command.